 Why I prefer storing vacuum-sealed food in glass Mason jars:

-What is a lid sealer or adapter?
+What is a lid sealer or adapter for a Mason jar?

-- Jar adapters come in two sizes: one for large-mouth jars and one for small-mouth jars.
+- Two sizes: large-mouth jars and small-mouth

 How to seal a Mason glass jar using a handheld vacuum sealer?